-Strictly speaking, Noel is my half-brother — my father's son, but not my mother's.
+Strictly speaking, Noel was my half-brother — my father's son, but not my mother's.

-Of the photographs, one shows a smartly-dressed and good-looking young woman standing in a large public square, and has "Jessie" written on the back in Dad's handwriting.
-The other shows Dad in a playful pose with a young woman — possibly the same one.
-This picture belongs to Noel, who says Dad told him the young woman was his mother.
-The third picture, also in Noel's possession, shows a pretty, well-dressed young woman sitting in a garden.
+Of the photographs posted here on my website, one shows a smartly-dressed and good-looking young woman standing in a large public square, and has "Jessie" written on the back in Dad's handwriting.
+The other shows her sitting on a veranda.

 The diary ("Johnnie Walker's Diary for 1929," issued by John Walker & Sons, Ltd., distillers, of Kilmarnock, Scotland — the white population of New Zealand is heavily Scottish in origin) is hardly more informative.
 The most suggestive entry is the word "legitimate," written in the space for Friday, May 10, 1929.
 Supposing conception to have taken place sometime in early April, this would be about the point where Jean would be getting worried.
 Dad — whose schooling had been minimal — might have just been acquainting himself with some unfamiliar spellings at this time.
 The only other distinctly relevant entry is "Jean 8 o'clock" on Thursday, November 7, when Jean would have been seven months gone.

 Nothing else was known about Jean Pepper until January 2003, when Noel, after some online trawling through the New Zealand white pages, got in touch with Anthony William Goddard of Christchurch, New Zealand.
 Jean was Tony's father's sister, so that Noel and Tony are first cousins.
 Tony has a sister, Julie, who is a schoolteacher in Christchurch.
-Both are now in correspondence with Noel, and there have been phone conversations, too.
-They are amazed to find they have a cousin in England: they had no idea of Noel's existence.
+Both exchanged correspondence with Noel, and there were phone conversations, too.
+They were amazed to find they had a cousin in England: they had no idea of Noel's existence.

 It appears that Jean met Dad while estranged from Pepper, her first husband.
 She already had a son, Russell Pepper (1927-1983).
-In 1934, after getting a divorce from Pepper, she married a fellow who had come to New Zealand from Scotland.
-They had a daughter, Margaret, born 1935, who is still alive, and is married to a man named Mervyn Winsloe.
+In 1934, after getting a divorce from Pepper, she married a fellow named Johnston who had come to New Zealand from Scotland.
+They had a daughter, Margaret, born 1935, who was still alive in 2016, and is married to a man named Mervyn Winsloe.
 Thus Noel, at the age of 73, learned that he had a half-sister.
-In fact, Jean herself had only died in January 2000 — the day before Noel's 70th birthday.
+In fact, Jean herself had only died on January 5th, 2000 — the day before Noel's 70th birthday.

 We still do not know why Dad had sole custody of Noel at the time they left New Zealand.
 Jean was still married to Pepper, though separated from him.
 Presumably she felt that raising two children by herself would be too much of a burden.